 September is Gynecologic Cancer Awareness Month, an awareness campaign launched by the Foundation for Women’s Cancer.

-To correspond with this campaign, HemOnc Today compiled eights stories for oncologists on screening recommendations, health disparities and treatment updates across gynecologic cancers.
+To correspond with this campaign, HemOnc Today compiled 10 stories for oncologists on screening recommendations, updates in cancer prevention, health disparities and treatment advances across gynecologic cancers.

 - CDC data showed that most of the estimated 34,800 cancers attributed to HPV annually between 2012 and 2016 could have been prevented had the patient received the 9-valent HPV vaccine READ MORE